android-la64/rust/src/tools/miri/README.md

 Moreover, Miri recognizes some environment variables:

+* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and rustup-toolchain should be skipped.
+If it is set to any value, they are skipped.
+This is used for avoiding infinite recursion in `./miri` and to allow automated IDE actions to avoid the auto ops.
 * `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
   Miri executions, also [see "Testing the Miri driver" in `CONTRIBUTING.md`][testing-miri].
 * `MIRIFLAGS` (recognized by `cargo miri` and the test suite) defines extra